 This is nothing new for any photography buff neither I’m discovering nothing new of the matter, but I could not fail to mention that my creative muse is nothing but the basis of photography itself.

 If you have any, who’s your favorite street photographer?

 It would not be on this ship if I had not fallen in love with other street images in black and white and certainly I could mention several photographers who have my full admiration, but I will stick to the question and only mention one of them… Gabriele Croppi and her city raising itself with huge amounts of black over the inhabitants bathed in sunlight fascinates me.
 Her photograph moves me to a world ruled by loneliness and longing and to see her pictures, again and again, it is an incentive to continue on this path.
 It is poetry to my eyes.

 What’s the hardest part you face whenever you’re working in photography?

 There are two challenges that I face when I go out to take pictures.
 The first is the number of people in the city where I live; we are about nine million citizens in a demographically small area and this is reflected in the streets.
 Most of the time I desire a person per frame and that translates into long waits.

 The second is a ban on taking photographs in many places for safety.
 There is a pervasive culture of fear and its thought that everyone who carries a camera is a potential criminal.
 To mention an example, I was recently kicked out of a museum where it is completely allowed to take photos, however to the Safety inspector on duty it seemed suspicious that I was standing with my camera in hand, in the same place for more than an hour.

-It is sad to see such an enriching activity as photography suffer from a widespread bias shielded under a prevention policy and unfortunately, in the city where I live it is like this.
+It is sad to see such an enriching activity as photography suffers from a widespread bias shielded under a prevention policy and unfortunately, in the city where I live it is like this.